A Beginner’s Guide to Engineered Stone Countertops

 But this type of surface offers a host of other benefits, too—among them its durability, beauty, and easy maintenance.
 These qualities and more make engineered stone countertops prime materials for interior designers’ kitchen schemes and the clients who hire them.
 Ahead, NJ-based architect Joshua Zinder offers his insight on the versatile surface by answering some of prospective buyers’ biggest questions.

 What kind of engineered stone can be used as a countertop?

+Slabs used in the kitchen should be acid-resistant and non-absorptive, and a variety of products on the market made with crushed quartz crystals—including options from Silestone, Caesarstone, and IceStone—fit the bill.
 Most engineered stones are fantastic for high-wear uses such as kitchen countertops.
-There are a variety of products on the market, including Silestone, Caesarstone, IceStone and many more.
-The products should be acid-resistant and non-absorptive.
-The size and types of materials used to make the engineered stone will determine its best uses.
-For example, an engineered surface with large chunks of marble will be limited in performance to the pieces of marble it contains.
+The types and sizes of the components used to make the engineered stone that will determine its best uses.
+An engineered surface with large chunks of marble, for example, will be limited in performance to the pieces of marble it contains.